Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Hadar Cohen

 Hadar Cohen is an Arab Jewish scholar, mystic and artist whose work focuses on multi-religious spirituality, politics, social issues, and community building.
 She is the founder of Malchut, a spiritual skill-building school teaching Jewish mysticism and direct experience of God.
+She teaches and consults in a variety of settings and formats, from one-on-one coaching to online group classes and in-person retreats.
+Her podcast, Hadar’s Web, features community conversations on spirituality, healing, justice, and art.
 Hadar is a 10th-generation Jerusalemite with lineage roots also in Syria, Kurdistan, Iraq and Iran.
+Subscribe to her Substack for access to her latest writings, offerings, and media appearances.

 Andrew Dunn